 Close to the Red Beach in Akrotiri Village, this terraced hotel has sea views from every private balcony.
 It is a simple choice that, excellent value, and is in a wonderful seafront location.

 Santorini Luxury Hotels

 And bear with me here – lots of people want to stay in iconic and unusual accommodation.
-If that’s your desire, then here’s a Santorini windmill to stay in.
+If that’s your desire, then check out my Greece Unique Stays and Sites Facebook Page

 Santorini Family Hotels and Family-Friendly areas

 Tamarix Del Mar Suites

 For a comprehensive guide to Santorini’s cave hotels and cave houses, see my article on the very best Luxury Cave Hotels